This article was updated December 7, 2020, to reflect new information from the CDC.

-That helps explain why official recommendations and guidelines to keep you and your community safe continue to evolve.
+That explains why official recommendations and guidelines to keep you and your community safe continue to evolve.

-According to the Centers for Disease Control and Prevention (CDC), wearing a mask in public, maintaining physical distance and washing your hands are the best ways to help prevent the spread of COVID-19.
+According to the Centers for Disease Control and Prevention (CDC), wearing masks whenever you leave your home, maintaining physical distance and washing your hands are the best ways to help prevent the spread of COVID-19.
+Wearing a mask also protects you, the wearer, from contracting the virus.

 Protect critical medical supplies